For daily wit & wisdom, sign up for the Almanac newsletter.

 Photo: Time for the Chelsea chop otherwise these plants get too tall and floppy.

+It’s hard to chop but it works and you’ll be happy once you see the renewed blooms!
 I ruthlessly chop off the top 1/3 of 1/2 of the New England asters and tall phlox in my front flowerbeds because they get so tall we can’t see out of the windows!
 I am a little more selective in the other beds, cutting back only about half the plants in a clump, leaving a few to grow tall and blossom earlier.
 The shorter ones help to support the leggy ones, lessening the need for staking, and hide their “naked ankles”, the leafless stems at the base of the taller plants.

 Before: The rapidly growing asters and phlox have obscured the dark-leaved ligularia.